Last updated: 14 December 2020

 - Providing you with the Adobe websites and apps for which you have registered and any other products and services you have requested;

-- Using automated systems to analyze your content using techniques such as machine learning in order to improve our services and the user experience (where your consent is not required);
+- Analysing your content through techniques such as machine learning in order to improve our services and the user experience (where your consent is not required);

 - Diagnosing problems in our apps and websites;